Questions and Answers About Thumb Sucking

 - Isadora!: Take That Thumb Out of Your Mouth

-You can find detailed descriptions of these books and additional tips and tricks on our book review page.
+You can find a detailed description and further tips and tricks in our book review.

-What is the best product to break the habit of thumb sucking?
+What is the best product for giving up thumb sucking?

-There are many products available that can help children stop sucking their thumbs.
-Which of them is the right one depends on the child, the age of the child, and the intensity and frequency of the thumb sucking.
-You can find a detailed overview of the best products on our product review page.
+There are many products available that can help the child stop thumb sucking.
+Which of these is the right one depends heavily on the child, the age of the child and the degree of thumb sucking.
+You can find a detailed overview of the best products in the product overview.

 Further Questions